Theoklitos/chestfreezer/README.md

 Frontend
 --------
-There will be a simple javascript frontend using HTML5 graphs and some jQuery to visualize the data and control the sensors.
-For the time being there is nothing... use curl :(
+A small javascript single page app that uses requirejs, bootstrap and handlebars and some canvasjs graphs polls the server for temperature updates and also controls the devices.

 Configuration